shred/lora-connect/README.md

 ## DISCLAIMER

+* LoRa uses specific radio frequencies for transmission.
+The permitted frequencies, maximum transmission power, payload sizes, duty cycles, and other parameters vary from country to country.
+It is **YOUR responsibility** to properly configure the project, and to ensure it fully complies with the regulations of **YOUR** country.
+Failure to do so may result in legal problems, claims for damages, and even imprisonment.
+The author of this project cannot be held liable.
+This software is designed for use in countries of the European Union.
+Use in other countries might require changes to the code.
 * The project bases on reverse engineering.
 There is no guarantee that it will work with your Home Connect appliance.
 It might also stop working some day, e.g. after a protocol change of the manufacturer.
-* LoRa uses certain radio frequencies for transmission.
-The permitted frequencies, maximum transmission power, package sizes, duty cycles, and other parameters differ from country to country.
-It is **YOUR responsibility** to properly configure the project, and to make sure it complies to the rules of **YOUR** country.
-Failure to do so may result in legal problems, claims for damages, and even imprisonment.
-The author of this project cannot be held liable.
 * C isn't the language that I am most proficient with.
 The source code is ugly, badly formatted, probably has memory leaks, and certainly has a lot of things that a good C developer would do much better.
 I am open for your constructive feedback.
 But on the other hand, it is working for me, so I'm fine with it. 😉

 # Hardware